nhsconnect/gpconnect/pages/appointments/appointments_service_discovery.md

 Appointment consumer systems that are predominantly used to book into GP practices within the local area (such as within a local federation) may use local system configuration to determine the ODS organisation code of the practice to book into.

 For example a pre-configured pick list of organisations on the booking screen of the consumer screen allowing a user to choose which practice to book into.
-The pick list may be configured by the consumer organisation or in by consumer system supplier in conjunction with the consumer organisation.
+The pick list may be configured by the consumer organisation or by the consumer system supplier in conjunction with the consumer organisation.

 #### Directory of Services (DOS) - currently for UEC consumers only ####